REPAM

 Title Unit Number Description

-Hectáreas de cacao con manejo agroforestal Hectareas 400
+Hectáreas de cacao con manejo agroforestal Hectares 400

 Instituciones educativas beneficiadas Institutions 8

-Fortalecimiento de capacidades de niñas y niños Girls and boys 300 300 girls and boys have strengthened their rights, participation and protagonism.
+Fortalecimiento de capacidades de niñas y niños Girls and boys 300 300 children have strengthened their rights, participation, and leadership roles.

 Nibs puro de cacao